 It’s easy and quick to make a soda pop tab lampshade!
 You don’t need any kind of glue or fastener as you basically only have to cut and interlink all the pieces.

-A lamp that is 8 inches tall and 7 inches in diameter would need around 544 tabs.
+A lamp 8 inches tall and 7 inches in diameter would need around 544 tabs.
 Now you’re probably wondering how you can get that many soda tabs without also getting diabetes!
-Well, you can always ask your friends, family or anyone in your local area to keep the tabs for you from all the soda cans they consume.
+Well, you can always ask your friends, family, or anyone in your local area to keep tabs for you from all the soda cans they consume.

 If you don’t think you’ll be able to collect enough soda tabs that way but you still want to do this project, you can actually buy bulk from Amazon or eBay!
 Yes, there are these wonderful people who collect and sell soda tabs. ;)

-Silver aluminum or colored tabs — they both make beautiful lampshades.
+Silver aluminum or colored tabs — both make beautiful lampshades.
 And the colored tabs don’t mean an extra step for painting.
-Colored tabs are factory-anodized color pull tabs that you can simply collect or buy just like the aluminum tabs.
+Colored tabs are factory-anodized color pull tabs that you can collect or buy just like aluminum ones.